 |Vela's sails, against a perfect sky.

 I loved sailing Vela, a Ranger 20.
 She was easy to rig, easy to launch, and easy to single-hand.
 I could totally see myself owning this boat.
 I just wish she were a bit more accommodating for a liveaboard arrangement.
 Although I consider myself to be a minimalist, a Ranger 20 would be extremely tight quarters for more than a night or two on the water.

 After returning from our sail, Robin and I then kayaked to Island Cafe for dinner.
-On our paddle back to Robin's houseboat afterwards, we spotted a few beavers frolicking in the water.
+On our paddle back to Robin's floating house afterwards, we spotted a few beavers frolicking in the water.
 How fun!

 The next morning, I drove the short distance to Gresham, the start of the Columbia River Gorge tour.
 The tour, an 8-day fully-supported bicycle ride, covered 325 miles of riding in both Washington and Oregon.
 There were 26 riders and 6 staff members.

 |The staff for the Columbia River Gorge trip.